 - A master’s degree in chemistry, a physical science or engineering including two semesters of chemistry, where the master’s program included experience in the areas listed below.

-3. Knowledge of standardized laboratory procedures used in chemical analysis of alloys, especially ASTM methods; in addition, knowledge of ceramic analyses is desirable.
+- Knowledge of standardized laboratory procedures used in chemical analysis of alloys and ceramics, especially ASTM methods.

 - Ability to work independently as well as be a member of a cohesive team.